IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_github.md

-# Uninstalling the driver using GitHub
+# Uninstalling the driver with GitHub

 Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver using GitHub.